A trip to the beautiful city of Prague is like a jump back into Jewish history.

 - Spanish Shul – Built in the place of the Old Shul which was destroyed because its members had become too reform.
 Replaced by the Spanish Shul in 1867, its name reflects the style in which it was built.

-Another wonderful way to explore Prague is with the hop-on-hop-off bus.
+Another wonderful way to explore Prague is on the hop-on-hop-off bus.
 You don’t have to worry about getting from one place to the next and the audio guides give you information about everything that you can see from your window.

 Interesting places to stop along the way: